Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Methods

-The base zero-shot formulation is appealing because it only requires labels at the document level, and does not entail additional losses or other constraints beyond the standard classifier.
-As we demonstrate below, this can be quite effective across tasks, serving as an efficient and useful means of backing out token-level labels from document-level labels.
+The base zero-shot formulation is appealing because it only requires labels at the document level, and does not entail additional losses nor other constraints beyond the standard classifier.
 This mechanism also enables adding task-specific constraints, where applicable, to bias the token contributions based on priors we may have about our data.
 For example, \citet{ReiAndSogaard-2018-ZeroShotSeq} proposes a min-max squared loss constraint for grammatical error detection.
-We can capture this idea in our setting in the following manner by fine-tuning with the following binary cross-entropy losses:
+We can capture this idea in our setting in the following manner by fine-tuning the CNN parameters with the following binary cross-entropy losses:

 where $s^{+-}_{min}=\min(s^{+-}_1,\ldots,s^{+-}_n,\ldots,s^{+-}_N)$ is the smallest combined token contribution in the sentence; and